karmkoopman/website/DEPLOYMENT.md

 # Deployment Guide

-This project uses GitHub Actions to automatically build and deploy the application to a web host via FTP.
+This project uses GitHub Actions to automatically build and deploy the application to a web host via SFTP.

 ## Setup Instructions